FrameworkComputer/dotmatrixtool/README.md

 ## Contributing

-Contrirbutions are welcome.
+Contributions are welcome.
 Submit pull requests to the `usbserial` branch.